LoginRadius/engineering-portal/content/blog/lazy-loading-in-react/index.md

 coverImage: "react.jpg"
 author: "Akshay Avinash"
 tags: ["React", "Lazy loading", "React Suspense"]
-descripiton: "Learn about lazy loading in React and how/when to use it"
+description: "Learn about lazy loading in React and how/when to use it"
 ---

 ### Overview